NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 BF16, it's recommended to be enabled for better performance and smaller GPU memory usage.
 On FP8, it's recommended to be disabled.

+### Multiple profiles

+`--multiple_profiles` enables multiple TensorRT optimization profiles in the built engines, it will benefits the performance especially when GEMM plugin is disabled, because more optimization profiles help TensorRT have more chances to select better kernels.
+However, it'll increase the engine build time.

+### FP8 Context Fused Multi-Head Attention

+`--use_fp8_context_fmha` enables FP8 Context fused multi-head attention, which is recommended to be enabled when fp8 quantization is used to improve the performance.
+Note that only NVIDIA Hopper architecture is supported.

 ### BERT Attention Plugin and Context Fused Multi-Head Attention

 BERT attention plugin and context fused multi-head attention are both